nilsign/dabacog/README.md

 # BUILD AND EXECUTE THE DABACOG.JAR

 Execute the maven 'package' phase to build a Dabacog fat jar including a valid manifest.
-The build dabacog.jar file can be found in your projects 'target' folder.
-Note, that your 'target' folder might have a different name.
-This depends on your IDE´s Dabacog project settings.
+The build dabacog.jar file can be found in your projects build 'target' folder.

 To run the Dabacog fat jar from a command line navigate into the Dabacog project´s root folder and
 execute: